What are data cleansing services

 3. Experian

-The service validates addresses, emails, and phone numbers in real-time as data enters your system.
-This prevents bad information from getting into your database in the first place.
+The service validates addresses, emails, and phone numbers in real-time as data enters your system, preventing bad information from entering the database.
 For existing data, Experian offers batch cleansing that identifies and corrects errors across large datasets using extensive reference databases.

 Experian's solutions integrate with major CRM and ERP systems and emphasize data governance.
 The company helps organizations establish rules and processes for maintaining data accuracy over time, not just fixing problems after they occur.